-Different types of financial professionals earn this credential including stockbrokers, registered investment advisors, insurance agents, estate planners, bankers, and tax professionals.
+Different types of financial professionals earn CERTIFIED FINANCIAL PLANNER™ certification, including stockbrokers, registered investment advisors (RIAs), insurance agents, estate planners, bankers, and tax professionals.

 1. Professional Experience

 All CFP® professionals must meet a professional experience requirement.
 There are two distinct “pathways” to fulfilling this requirement: the Standard Pathway and the Apprenticeship Pathway.

 Standard Pathway candidates must earn the equivalent of at least 6,000 hours of qualifying experience in at least one of six primary aspects of the financial planning process, per the CFP® Board:

 - Analyzing and evaluating the client’s financial status

 - Developing and presenting the financial planning recommendations

 This experience must be satisfied in at least one of five ways: